 Even today, a bequest made by W.H.
 Revis in 1924 continues to provide financial support to our postgraduate students.
 Your bequest can have the same lasting impact.

-To find out more about making a gift in memoriam please contact Andrew Wright by calling +44 (0)115 95 13664 or emailing Legacyenquiries@nottingham.ac.uk
+If you’re interested in doing this, please contact Rebekah Spencer by calling +44 (0)115 95 13664 or emailing Legacyenquiries@nottingham.ac.uk

-I am an executor and there is a bequest to the University of Nottingham in the Will.
+I am an executor and there is a bequest to the University of Nottingham in the will.
 How should I pay the money to you?

 Please send all correspondence and cheques payable to ‘the University of Nottingham’ to: